lgeorgieff/ccbuild/README.md

  --stop-on-warning        All compilation processes are stopped in case a
                           compilation warning occurs. ccbuild will exit with the exit code 1.
+ -u|--unit UNIT_NAME      Filters the units that are taken into account for the
+                          compilation process.
+All other units are ignored.
+                          You may specify multiple units.
 ```

 # Configuration Files